komarserjio/notejam/README.rst

 The goal of the project is to help developers easily learn new frameworks by examples.

 Notejam is a unified sample web application (more than just "Hello World") implemented using different server-side frameworks.
-Currently most popular python, php and ruby frameworks are supported.
+Currently python, php, ruby and javascript frameworks are supported.

 **Is it like TodoMVC in Javascript?**